j-briant/interlis-import/README.md

 ```sh
 $ ./interlis-import.sh -b -f gpkg -d dst.gpkg -l model.ili -i data.xtf
 ```

+## Configuration

+The tool comes with a single script: `interlis-import.sh`.
+Be aware that the script is dependant on the location of the `ili2db` libraries, hardcoded in `lib`.

 Parameters can be stored in a `.env` file saved next to the script.
 They will be overwritten if passed again in the command line.
 The parameters are the following: